Find Trade Colleges

 Find Schools Near

-What Do Correctional Officer Supervisor Do?
+What is a Correctional Officer Supervisor?

-Position Description Directly supervise and coordinate activities of correctional officers and jailers.
+Example of Correctional Officer Supervisor Job Directly supervise and coordinate activities of correctional officers and jailers.

 Correctional Officer Supervisor Responsibilities

-Qualities of a Correctional Officer Supervisor
+Correctional Officer Supervisor Needed Skills

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.